nos/nos-local/FAQ.md

 # FAQ/Troubleshooting Guide

-These are common issues encountered when starting to develop DApp with nOS.
-Hopefully it can help new developer to get started quickly.
+These are common issues encountered when starting to develop dApps with nOS.
+Hopefully it can help new developers to get started quickly.

 Note:  if the command is not environment specific, you may run it from Windows/MacOS/Linux.